BadriMounika/Intent-Detection/README.md

 ## Conclusion

-This project demonstrates the potential of BERT for intent detection, achieving moderate accuracy while handling multi-class text classification.
+This task demonstrates the potential of BERT for intent detection, achieving moderate accuracy while handling multi-class text classification.
 Improvements such as **data augmentation** and **hyperparameter** tuning can further enhance performance.
 The system showcases how deep learning models can empower Conversational AI to better understand and respond to user queries.